Quick Answer

 What you need before you start

 You do not need to be a developer to set this up, but you do need to have a few things in place before you begin.
+If you need a professional invoice template for ServiceM8, grab our free UK VAT-ready ServiceM8 invoice template before you start.

 - OpenAI account (pay-as-you-go): The AI line item generation uses GPT-5.2.
 Cost is roughly £0.001 per invoice at current pricing.
 Connect your OpenAI key in Make.com's connections panel.